Cubs vs. Phillies prediction, odds, line, time: 2026 MLB picks for Wednesday, April 15 from advanced model

 A rubber match between NL squads with the same records is on tap for Wednesday's MLB schedule as the Chicago Cubs visit the Philadelphia Phillies.
 Chicago (8-9) defeated Philly on Tuesday, 10-4, after dropping Monday's opener.
 Philadelphia (8-9) has now alternated losses with wins over its last five games.
 Shota Imanaga (0-1, 2.81 ERA) will take the mound for the Cubs, and he'll be countered by the Phillies' Jesus Luzardo (1-2, 6.23 ERA).

 First pitch is at 6:40 p.m.
-ET from Citizens Bank Park in Philadelphia, where the home team is 5-6 this season.
-The latest Phillies vs. Cubs odds list Philly as the -137 favorite on the money line (risk $137 to win $100).
-The over/under for total runs is 8.5.
+ET from Citizens Bank Park in Philadelphia.
+The latest Phillies vs. Cubs odds list Philly as the -138 favorite on the money line (risk $138 to win $100).
+The over/under for total runs is 9.
 Before making any Cubs vs. Phillies picks or MLB predictions, be sure to see the Phillies vs. Cubs predictions and betting advice from SportsLine's proven computer model.

 Visit our DraftKings promo code review to see their latest offers and get started.